optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 - Global: Find best local optimum
     - Needs bounds to be well defined
     - Extremely challenging in high dimensions
-- Global and local optimization are the same for convex problems
+- Same for convex problems

 ---